VenuOnTech/SCT_DS_3/README.md

-# 📊 Bank Subscription Analysis (SkillCraft Internship Task 3)
+# 📊 Bank Subscription Prediction

 This project is part of the **Data Science Virtual Internship** by **SkillCraft Technology**.
 The task involved performing **Exploratory Data Analysis (EDA)** on a banking dataset to uncover insights and patterns related to customer subscription behavior.